-Report 1 mismatch at a given locus when one allele of the patient has differences in the first and/or second field when compared to the donor's, but the other allele at the same locus is identical.
-You select option "1" on the Allo HCT DayO DCF in the molecular matching section.
+Report 1 mismatch at a given locus when one allele of the patient has differences in the first and/or second field (except when the differing second field belongs to the same P group, see above page 24) when compared to the donor alleles, but the other allele at the same locus is identical according to the above criteria.
+You select option "1" on the Allo HCT Day0 DCF in the molecular matching section.
 The order in which these alleles are presented on a typing report at a specific locus within the patient and donor section will not affect the match outcome.
-Figure 32 shows example patient and donor molecular typing which has 1 mismatch at each HLA Locus.
+Figure 34 shows example patient and donor molecular typing which has 1 mismatch at each HLA Locus.
 The different loci have been colour coded to make visual mapping of data easier.
 If this was a related sibling donor then we would say they were a haplo match with the patient.

-Figure 32.
+Figure 34.
 Example patient and donor molecular typing with 1 mismatch at each HLA locus